analyses current Vitamin B12 levels and identifies deficiency as well as risk of deficiency

 - get re-tested after 2-3 months to monitor treatment results

-What your test results tell you
+What test results tell you

-Current Vitamin B12 status
+Current Vitamin B12 status & recommendations for action

-Treatment options for vitamin B12 deficiency
+Treatment options for Vitamin B12 deficiency

 Vitamin B12 supplements